craftcodiness/arduino-lights/README.md

 ## API

+The APIs for Ruby and Python are similar.
+Note that for the Python library, the API calls' first argument must be a reference to the target serial port (the Ruby library maintains a singleton reference to the opened port).

+The Ruby library will automatically open the serial port when the first pixel data needs to be sent.
+For the Python library, the serial port must be opened explicitly and a reference to the port retained for future API calls.

-### ArduinoLights::serial_port
+### serial_port(port = '/dev/ttyUSB0')

 This function will open and return the serial port.
 By default, the serial port is expected to be at `/dev/ttyUSB0`.
 The port will be configured for 115200 baud (8N1).
-If you need different defaults, you're out of luck.
-It is not necessary to call this function directly - it will implicitly be called by the pixel drawing routines.
+You can change the target port by passing the path as the argument to this function.
+For the Ruby library, it is not always necessary to call this function directly - it will implicitly be called by the pixel drawing routines with default values.

+For testing purposes, you can pass a path to a named pipe as the port address.
+In this case, bytes will be written to the pipe, and no attempt will be made to configure baud rate etc.

-### ArduinoLights::set_pixel(pixel, red, green, blue)
+### set_pixel(pixel, red, green, blue)

 This will set the pixel with index `pixel` to the colour `#RRGGBB` where `red`, `green` and `blue` are numbers in the range 0 to 253 (values 254 and 255 are reserved as control codes - best avoid them).

-### ArduinoLights::draw_pixel_map(pixels)
+### draw_pixel_map(pixels)

 This function takes an array of `[red, green, blue]` values - one for each pixel - and renders them to the device.

+### end_frame()

+This function sends the control code to render the current buffer to the screen for the WS2801-type displays

+## Simulator

+If you want to develop programs using this library, but without the hardware available, you can check out the [blinky-sim](https://github.com/craftcodiness/blinky-sim).
+The instructions there explain how to render your output to a local named pipe rather than a serial port for testing purposes.

 ## Maintainer